gijit/gi/README.md

 gofront: an interpreter front-end for Golang
 =======

+Status: early stages, work in progress.
+More ambition than reality at present.

-Go, if it only had a decent REPL, could be a great language for interactive, exploratory data analysis.
+Go, if it only had a decent REPL, could be a great language for exploratory data analysis.

-Go's big advantages over python, R, and Matlab is that it has good type checking, reasonable compiled performance, and excellent multicore support.
+Go has big advantages over python, R, and Matlab.
+It has good type checking, reasonable compiled performance, and excellent multicore support.

 `gofront` aims to provide a library for many